omaralbeik/hacker-news-ios/README.md

 ## Installing

-### AppStore
-The app is available for free without ads in the [AppStore](https://itunes.apple.com/us/app/id1248344534)

 ### Run Locally
 Open Hacker News.xcworkspace using Xcode and run using a connected iOS device or the simulator